ploien/Project00/README.md

 Jonathan Dawson

 ** Summaries and Opinions **

 Oriana Wai: I mostly worked on the special project problems and exercises.
 I felt that the puzzles you came up with in your special project were creative and engaging.
 I actually had a lot of fun with the ones I did.
 I think, as a group, we divvied up the work and worked together really well.
+I didn't realize how many exercises there were, and didn't have help trying to complete them, because everyone else was working on other aspects of the project.
+So I had a little bit of a time problem, but also felt as though I didn't entirely understand what some of the questions were asking for or how to solve them.

 Peter Oien: